NetHydra/NetHydra.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: index
-title: HydraPWK | The Opensource Swiss Army Knife for Industry.
+title: NetHydra | The Opensource Swiss Army Knife for Industry.
-description: HydraPWK The Opensource Swiss Army Knife designed for Industry realm. based on Debian project
+description: NetHydra The Opensource Swiss Army Knife designed for Industry realm. based on Debian project
 release: /blog/hydrapwk-viper
 ---